LaWebcapsule/directus9/docs/app/data-model/relationships.md

 ## Overview

 The Data Studio makes _the process_ of configuring relational data models easier, faster, and more intuitive by offering no-code configuration.
-Directus _does not_ enforce opinionated schemas, rule systems, or other arbitrary limitations to your data models.
+Directus9 _does not_ enforce opinionated schemas, rule systems, or other arbitrary limitations to your data models.
 Therefore, aside from any technical limitations of your project's infrastructure or core requirements for any relational data model, _like having a primary key field for every collection or a data type assigned to every field,_ you are free to build the data model as you want.

 In this guide, we will go over the following topics:

-- What kinds of relationships exist within Directus.
+- What kinds of relationships exist within Directus9.
 - How to configure a desired relationship within the Data Studio.
 - How relationships are implemented in the data model and displayed in the Data Studio.
 - When it might be appropriate to use a given type of relationship.

-By the end, you'll understand everything needed to start building data models in Directus, even if relational data model concepts are a new concept to you.
+By the end, you'll understand everything needed to start building data models in Directus9, even if relational data model concepts are a new concept to you.

-### Directus vs Classic Data Model Terms
+### Directus9 vs Classic Data Model Terms

 When we use classic data model terms, _such as data table, column, row, etc..._ this signals that the explanation is focused strictly on what happens in the database.
-When Directus terminology is used, _such as collection, field, item, etc..._ this signals that the explanation includes Directus logic and functionality.
+When Directus9 terminology is used, _such as collection, field, item, etc..._ this signals that the explanation includes Directus9 logic and functionality.

 ## Many-to-One (M2O)